 |Company||Consolidation Method at 12/31/2018||Group % holding at 12/31/2018||Group % holding at 12/31/2017|

 |SEA Energia S.p.A.||Line-by-line||100%||100%|

 |SEA Services S.r.l.||Net equity||40%||40%|

 The transactions in currencies other than the operational currency of the company are converted into Euro using the exchange rate at the transaction date.

-The foreign currency gains and losses generated from the closure of the transaction or from the translation at the Statement of Financial Position date of the assets and liabilities in foreign currencies are recognised in the income statement.
+The foreign currency gains and losses generated from the closure of the transaction or from the translation at the reporting date of the assets and liabilities in foreign currencies are recognised in the income statement.